Ethan-Cort-Meinecke/Meinecke-Github-Assignment/README.md

 Assignment six was a practive in using the push() and pop() functions to create multiple copies of assets, as well as implementing translate and looping functions to said copies.

 Assignment ten was a practice of implementing and playing video files within a web browser.

+This class is available from the University of Wisconsin Whitewater.
+You can view the main site [here](http://www.uww.edu/)